There’s nothing better than lighting your favorite candle and letting the afternoon go by. It’s relaxing, especially after a long day at work.

 When burning a candle, if you’re looking to really take in the scent, close all the doors and windows in the room for twenty to thirty minutes.
-And never burn your candle all the way down.
-You should leave around 1/2inch of unmelted wax so the glass doesn’t overheat and possibly shatter.
+Also, never burn your candle all the way down.
+You should leave around 1/2inch of unmelted wax.

 Once you’ve trimmed the wick and removed any ash, use a hairdryer to melt the wax on the top surface.
-Don’t stop until the wax along the edges and across the surface has melted.
+Take a toothpick and pick at the wax along the edge to help it along.
+Don’t stop until the entire surface has melted.

-Then, light the candle again, and let it burn for at least thirty minutes.
-Afterwards, let the candle cool down and harden.
+Then, light the candle again, and let it burn for thirty minutes.
+Put your candle to the side, and leave it for two days (for paraffin wax) and two weeks (for soy or coconut wax) until the wax solidifies again.
 After that, your candle is ready to go.

 Well, that’s all for now.
 We hope we’ve helped you out.
 All we carry is BIPOC candles so its fitting to make sure you have our tips for getting the most of your candle purchase.